liumapp/spring-cloud-feign-demo/README.md

     * keep refresh the page , you can find client a and client b will be used .

-    * close client a and client b , you can find hystrix already working .
+    * close client a and client b , and refresh again , than you can find hystrix already working .